Have you ever thought about becoming a freelance proofreader?

 Best free online tutorials for freelance proofreaders:

-Proofread Anywhere – a free, 76-minute online workshop on proofreading.
+- Proofread Anywhere – a free, 76-minute online workshop on proofreading.

-Writing Editing Masterclass – Content Editing, Copyediting, and Proofreading – a free, 4-hour long course from Skillshare
+- Writing Editing Masterclass – Content Editing, Copyediting, and Proofreading – a free, 4-hour long course from Skillshare

-Proofreading Power Basics – a free class and practice test from Udemy
+- Proofreading Power Basics – a free class and practice test from Udemy

-Finally, if you want to further your knowledge, you should also read the following books on proofreading:
+You should also read the following books on proofreading:

 - McGraw-Hill’s Proofreading Handbook

-- Copyediting & Proofreading for Dummies
+- Copyediting and proofreading for Dummies

 - The Pocket Book of Proofreading: A guide to freelance proofreading & copyediting